bechatman/chatlog-11ty/posts/remembering_brian.md

 > “We'll miss you, Brian.
 Your impeccably timed dad jokes, your quiet thoughtfulness, and your kind spirit.
 You were a true friend.”

-> “Brian was such a kind man, with an incredible mind and was a good friend to us all
+> “Brian was such a kind man, with an incredible mind and was a good friend to us all."